raiguard/RateCalculator/README.md

 - **Intermediates:** Materials that some machines produce and others consume.
 The displayed rate is the "net rate" of that intermediate material.

-With a given subfactory, your goal is to make all of the intermediate net rates positive (green) or neutral (white).
-The red/green numbers next to the machine counts denote "net producers" i.e. how many fewer or more similarly-configured machines you need to build to produce the material at the required rate.
+With a given set, your goal is to make all of the intermediate net rates positive (green) or neutral (white).
+The numbers in parenthesis next to the machine counts denote "net producers" i.e. how many fewer or more similarly-configured machines you need to build to produce the material at the required rate.

-The above screenshot shows that this yellow science subfactory needs at least 2.33 more assemblers producing low density structures to achieve the required input rates.
-It also shows that there is an extra assembler making gears that can safely be removed from the subfactory.
+The above screenshot shows that this yellow science set needs at least 1.07 more assemblers producing engine units to achieve the required input rates.
+It also shows that there is an extra assembler making low density structures that can safely be removed from the set.

 Use the dropdown to change the timescale for the measurements.
 Select a container or cargo wagon with the entity selector to scale the measurements to